 Preliminary work by Irizarry (2013) to assess the effect of NaCl salt and alcohol, particularly methanol, on TCE volatilization indicates that NaCl enhances TCE volatilization from water and saturated clays at NaCl concentrations of 0.6 M, but not at higher concentrations.
-Almost the addition of NaCl to unsaturated clay does not show enhanced volatilization in batch reactors, it increases air permeability on unsaturated clays subjected to flow of NaCl solution (Irizarry, 2013).
+Although the addition of NaCl to unsaturated clay does not show enhanced volatilization in batch reactors, it increases air permeability on unsaturated clays subjected to flow of NaCl solution (Irizarry, 2013).
 Because of potential dispersive effect of NaCl on clay, it was recommended that CaCl2 be used instead of NaCl (Irizarry, 2013).
-The use of CaCl2 shown also enhanced air permeability in clay soils.
+The use of CaCl2 has been shown to also enhanced air permeability in clay soils.
 Indeed, clay soils treated with CaCl2 solution (0.6 M) show higher air permeability than those treated with NaCl at 0.6 M.

-The adding of methanol (10%) enhances volatilization from unsaturated clays, but for water and saturated clays, methanol only enhances TCE volatilization when is combined with NaCl (Irizarry, 2013).
+The adding of methanol (10%) enhances volatilization from unsaturated clays, but for water and saturated clays, methanol only enhances TCE volatilization when it is combined with NaCl (Irizarry, 2013).

 Current remediation techniques for TCE in low permeability sites are extremely difficult and expensive (Kosegi et al., 2000).
-It is, therefore, necessary to develop enhanced, cost- effective remediation technologies that can be applied to those contaminated sites.
-This research develops a testbed to evaluate the enhancement of SVE for the removal of TCE from unsaturated clayey soils by the addition of a cycled injection of alcohol and brine solutions.
+It is, therefore, necessary to develop enhanced, cost- effective remediation technologies that can be applied to DNAPL-contaminated sites.
+In this research, a testbed was developed to evaluate the enhancement of SVE for the removal of TCE from unsaturated clayey soils by the addition of a cycled injection of alcohol and brine solutions.
 Frequent sampling and analysis provide the necessary information to evaluate the effectiveness of the combined treatment.

 Objectives

-The overall goal of the proposed research centers on developing an enhanced soil vapor extraction (ESVE) technology to clean up unsaturated low-permeability zones contaminated with DNAPLs chlorinated solvents.
-In particular, this project assesses the effect of cycling alcohol and brine solution injection TCE removal in unsaturated clay by SVE.
-Because of its ubiquitousness and potential for health impact, the proposed project focuses on TCE.
+The overall goal of the proposed research centers on developing an enhanced soil vapor extraction (ESVE) technology to remediate unsaturated low-permeability zones contaminated with chlorinated solvents.
+In particular, this project assesses the effect of cycling alcohol and brine solution injection on the removal of TCE in unsaturated clay by SVE.
+Because of its ubiquitousness and potential for health impacts, the proposed project focuses on TCE.

 It is hypothesized that TCE vapor extraction from clayey formations can be enhanced by cycled alcohol / salt (methanol / calcium chloride) injections.
 The use of small alcohol molecules allows enhanced penetration of reactive into the small-size pores (range size in µm) characteristics of tight clay formations.
 The alcohol can also enhance water drainage, increase NAPL-air interfacial area, and increase vapor flow (Weber et al., 2002).
 It is expected that the addition of brine solution may cause water structuring around soil particles, increase relative air permeability, and enhance TCE volatilization through salting-out processes.